Dilshan-Chanuka/ai-urban-green-space-management/README.md

 ---

-### 9. Saving & Visualizing Predictions
+### Step 9: Saving & Visualizing Predictions

-Model outputs are saved to Spark tables:
+Model outputs are saved to Spark tables.
+To help park managers understand the recommendations, the system generates visualizations that show the intervention probabilities and corresponding recommendations for each park.

 ![UGSMS Architecture](./docs/Visualizing_Predictions.png)